 If you're in your 20s or early 30s and feel like the system is stacked against you, the data says you're right.
-This isn't a mindset problem.
-It's a structural one.
+That's a structural problem, not a mindset problem.

-But here's the other truth: within that broken system, there are specific moves that still work.
-Not "save more and skip coffee" — real, structural strategies that can build meaningful wealth even with these headwinds.
+But within that broken system, there are specific moves that still work.
+These aren't "save more and skip coffee" tips; they're structural strategies that can build meaningful wealth even with these headwinds.
 And you have one enormous advantage that no amount of money can buy: time.

 The one unfair advantage you actually have